sailfishos/docs.sailfishos.org/Support/Help_Articles/Shared_Device_Multiple_Users/README.md

 * do not have any Jolla accounts
 * do not have Jolla Store
 * do not have the Developer mode and Terminal available, cannot get super-user (root) rights
-* do not see Android App Support and Android app
+* do not see Android AppSupport and Android app
-* cannot install Android App Support and Android apps
+* cannot install Android AppSupport and Android apps
 * cannot install OS updates; don't even get advertisements on OS updates
 * cannot install or uninstall apps
 * cannot see or change the data of other users